backbonelabs/backbone-mobile/README.md

 RELEASE_STORE_PASSWORD=
 RELEASE_KEY_PASSWORD=
 MIXPANEL_TOKEN=
+BUGSNAG_API_KEY=
 WEB_SERVER_URL="http://XXX.XXX.XXX.XXX:XXXX"
 ```

 Fill in the `API_SERVER_URL` and `WEB_SERVER_URL` variables with the IP addresses of your local Backbone API and web servers, e.g., http://192.168.1.1:3000 and http://192.168.1.1:9999.
-Ask another dev for the actual keystore file (backbone-release-key.keystore)—which you would place in the `android/app` folder—and the values for `RELEASE_STORE_PASSWORD`, `RELEASE_KEY_PASSWORD`, and `MIXPANEL_TOKEN`.
+Ask another dev for the actual keystore file (backbone-release-key.keystore)—which you would place in the `android/app` folder—and the values for `RELEASE_STORE_PASSWORD`, `RELEASE_KEY_PASSWORD`, `MIXPANEL_TOKEN`, and `BUGSNAG_API_KEY`.
 Make sure you wrap these values with double quotes to ensure they are treated as strings.

 Similar to iOS, you can define environment variables specific to your machine when building/running the app.
 These variables are located in `android/app/build.gradle` under the `android.buildTypes.debug` property.